Water in Meat & Poultry

 Moisture Loss from Meat and Poultry

-Meat and poultry are transported from slaughter and processing plants in refrigerated trucks that can be kept as cold as 1°F. Although they may not be frozen solid, they are in a semi-frozen or "hard-chilled" state.
+Meat and poultry are transported from slaughter and processing plants in refrigerated trucks that can be kept as cold as 1 degree F. Although they may not be frozen solid, they are in a semi-frozen or “hard-chilled” state.
 Any moisture that is in the product is thus held in the tissue of the product.

 Beef is often ground while partially frozen.
 Because ice crystals are in the frozen beef, there may appear to be more liquid in it.

-At the grocery store, the products are displayed in refrigerator cases as cold as 26 °F. At this temperature, the cells of the product will "loosen up" somewhat and some of the moisture will melt and gradually seep out.
+At the grocery store, the products are displayed in refrigerator cases as cold as 26 degrees F. At this temperature, the cells of the product will “loosen up” somewhat and some of the moisture will gradually seep out.
 The production of this visible meat or poultry juice is known in the industry as weep or purge.
 It occurs during display of retail cuts, during shipment of wholesale cuts, and during storage of cuts prior to shipment.

-In a home refrigerator set at 40 °F or below, even more liquid will seep out of the product.
+In a home refrigerator set at 40 degrees F or below, even more liquid will seep out of the product.
 The longer a product sits in the refrigerator, the more liquid will be released from the muscle cells.

 Packaging of Meat and Poultry